HugoBlox/hugo-blox-builder/starters/academic-cv/content/post/data-visualization/index.md

 ---
 title: 📈 Communicate your results effectively with the best data visualizations
 summary: Use popular tools such as Plotly, Mermaid, and data frames.
-date: 2023-10-26
+date: 2023-10-25
+authors:
+  - admin
 tags:
   - Hugo
-  - Wowchemy
+  - Hugo Blox
   - Markdown
 image:
   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-Wowchemy is designed to give technical content creators a seamless experience.
-You can focus on the content and Wowchemy handles the rest.
+Hugo Blox is designed to give technical content creators a seamless experience.
+You can focus on the content and Hugo Blox handles the rest.

 Use popular tools such as Plotly, Mermaid, and data frames.

 ## Charts

-Wowchemy supports the popular [Plotly](https://plot.ly/) format for interactive data visualizations.
+Hugo Blox supports the popular [Plotly](https://plot.ly/) format for interactive data visualizations.
 With Plotly, you can design almost any kind of visualization you can imagine!

 Save your Plotly JSON in your page folder, for example `line-chart.json`, and then add the `{{</* chart data="line-chart" */>}}` shortcode where you would like the chart to appear.